Bainsbe/unifyiq/unifyiq/fetchers/README.md

 2. Set the messages and threads streams to be Incremental | append
    ![Slack Connector](/resources/images/slack_airbyte_connector.png)

+## Adding a new fetcher to Airbyte from different new source

+1. Setup the source in Airbyte http://localhost:8000
+2. Create a new adapter that extends AirbyteAdapter
+3. Create the necessary metadata tables in the database and add to (schemas)[/schema/database/]
+4. Implement method `parse_jsonl` to parse the json file
+    1. Update the metadata
+    2. Output the JSON using `BaseAdapter.validate_and_write_json` and make sure the required fields are set using `BaseAdapter.set_required_values_in_json`

 ## Configuring the fetcher

 1. Insert the following row to the `unifyiq_configs` table after replacing the values in `[]` with the appropriate